Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

 We first describe the data sets we analyze and explore in Sec.~\ref{sec:meaning.data}.
 We make the key distinction between text corpora that are type-based (i.e., lexicons) or token-based (written or recorded expression)~\cite{herdan1960a}.

-Through a series of integrated figures, we then demonstrate our four main findings: 1.
+\begin{revisionbar} Through a series of integrated figures, we then demonstrate our four main findings: 1.
 The framework of valence-arousal-dominance (VAD) is far from being an orthogonal system~\cite{warriner2013a}, and this failure is due to the difficulties of constructing semantic differentials for essential dimensions of meaning (Secs.~\ref{subsec:meaning.ousiograms} and~\ref{subsec:meaning.DVousiogram}); 2.
-A goodness-energy-structure (GES) framework and a power-danger-structure (PDS) framework both provide two alternative, interpretable, and interconnected orthogonal systems (Secs.~\ref{subsec:meaning.VADfail}, \ref{subsec:meaning.GES}, and \ref{subsec:meaning.PDS}); and 3.
+A goodness-aggression-structure (GAS) framework and a power-danger-structure (PDS) framework both provide two alternative, interpretable, and interconnected orthogonal systems that agree with earlier circumplex formulations, and which we will combine as a goodness-power-aggression-danger-structure (GPADS) framework (Secs.~\ref{subsec:meaning.extra-analysis}, ~\ref{subsec:meaning.VADfail}, \ref{subsec:meaning.GAS}, \ref{subsec:meaning.PDS}, and \ref{subsec:meaning.GPADS}); and 3.
 Only the power-danger-structure framework aligns with the essential meaning patterns of real corpora when we properly account for frequency of usage by considering tokens; and 4.
 Diverse, large-scale text corpora present a systematic, low-danger `safety bias' (Sec.~\ref{subsec:meaning.safetybias}).

+With the GAS, PDS, and GPADS frameworks established, we identify remarkable congruences in two other areas which are far removed from how people respond to isolated words: 1.
+The influential circumplex model of affect~\cite{russell1980a} (Sec.~\ref{subsec:meaning.circumplex}); and 2.
+Archetypometrics---the data driven determination of fictional character archetypes~\cite{dodds2025archetypometrics,dodds2025archetypometrics-dataset-zenodo} (Sec.~\ref{subsec:meaning.fictional-characters}). \end{revisionbar}

-In doing so, we also explore `synousionyms' and `antousionyms'---words that match or are opposite in essential meaning (Sec.~\ref{subsec:meaning.synousioyms}).
-We share ousiometric word scores for all frameworks, additional figures, and scripts in the \suppmaterial.
+We share ousiometric word scores for all frameworks, additional figures, and scripts on Gitlab and/or in the \suppmaterial.

-With the PDS framework established, we revisit the circumplex model of affect~\cite{russell1980a} (Sec.~\ref{subsec:meaning.circumplex}), and make connections between the PDS framework and role-playing game character alignment charts (Sec.~\ref{subsec:meaning.alignment-charts}).

-In Sec.~\ref{sec:meaning.ousiometer}, we construct and test a simple ousiometer---a telegnomic lexical instrument for measuring essential meaning of large-scale texts.
-As a test, we study ousiometric time series for English Twitter at a 15 minute time scale running for 13 months starting on 2020/01/01.
-We present and compare time series for each of the VAD, GES, and PDS frameworks.

-Finally, we summarize our results and offer thoughts on future work in Sec.~\ref{sec:meaning.concludingremarks}.
+We summarize our results and offer thoughts on future work in Sec.~\ref{sec:meaning.concludingremarks}.